 Another of the frequently asked questions we get when custom configuring a PC or workstation for a customer is which NVIDIA GPU option is best – Geforce vs Quadro.
 Which GPU is the best value?
 And which option is best suited for what applications?
 Let’s go over some of the differences, Pros, and Cons of both Geforce and Quadro.

 Faster clock speeds – Dollar for dollar, Geforce cards generally offer faster GPU clock speeds in the 10-20% range.
-For example, the Geforce GTX 1070 features a boost clock speed of 1683 MHz while the more expensive Quadro P2000 maxes out at 1470MHz.
+For example, the Geforce GTX 3070 features a boost clock speed of 1770 MHz while the more expensive Quadro P2200 maxes out at 1470MHz.
 This speed equates to better overall general performance, which brings us to our next point…

 Multi-monitor support – For day traders, enthusiast gamers, or extreme multi-taskers looking to use 3, 4 or even 8 monitors, Geforce cards provide the best path forward.
-10-Series cards from GTX 1060 and up all support 4 monitors each natively and can easily be paired with a second card to double the monitor support.
-Most Quadro cards (with the exception of the NVS line) except those on the very high end will max out at two displays, requiring adapters and splitters to accommodate more.
+30-Series cards from RTX 3060 and up all support 4 monitors each natively and can easily be paired with a second card to double the monitor support.
+Most Quadro cards will support either 3 or 4 displays too, but at a higher cost.

 Best for: Gaming, all around computing, day trading (multi monitor support), budget CAD, amateur video